matt-wisdom/file_organizer/README.md

 </pre>

 ## Extending fotools
-To extend fotools, all you need do is create a python file
-and define an extension class with its name ending with Extension
-eg `class DeleteExtension:`.
+To extend fotools, all you need do is create a python file   and define an extension class with its name ending with Extension. eg `class DeleteExtension:`.
 Then run
 ```bash
 fotool.py --install-extension /path/to/extension.py
 ```
 To extend a function simply create a similar method with name similar to that  of the method name without the 'default_' prepended to it e.g `default_fuzzy_search` becomes `fuzzy_search`.
 To use the extension simply supply the `-e` or `--extension argument` with the value set to the filename without .py.
-You can list installed extensions with the  `--list-extensions` flag This program comes with some extensions (in the extensions folder") which you use as reference.
+You can list installed extensions with the  `--list-extensions` flag

+This program comes with some extensions (in the extensions folder") which you use as reference.
 They are:
  1. **delete** - Adds delete command to the `-a` flag.
     Example usage:
         ```bash